 Furthermore, another tip would be to sign up for the Google PageSpeed.
 It can really help you!

 In the meanwhile, use a tool like GTMetrix to check the loading speed of your website.
-Here is an example of how it presents you with the report.

 Search engine optimization is a constant process.
 It does not matter if it is off-page SEO or the on-page SEO.
 You will have to work constantly on it to make your site perform better in the search engines.